Best Photo Printers for iPhone iMore 2021

 We snap a bunch of photos with our iPhones every day.
 Sometimes, we actually want to print those memories out on, you know, paper so we can stick them into an album or frame.
 There are plenty of photo printers out there that let us connect wirelessly with our iPhone to print photos to slap them into a photo album or just on the fridge.
-Still, we think the Polaroid ZIP is the best option available for most people.
+Still, we think the Fujifilm Instax Mini Link is one of the best photo printers for iPhone for most people.

 - Best Large Prints: Kodak Dock Instant Photo Printer